Ryanair sees Easter, summer disruption as union talks drag

-BRUSSELS (Reuters) - Ryanair (RYA.I) expects some disruption to flights in the coming months, notably into and out of Ireland and Portugal, as it discusses union recognition and working with pilot unions, chief executive Michael O’Leary said on Tuesday.
+BRUSSELS, March 6 (Reuters) - Ryanair expects some disruption to flights in the coming months, notably into and out of Ireland and Portugal, as it discusses union recognition and working with pilot unions, chief executive Michael O’Leary said on Tuesday.

 The airline averted widespread strikes ahead of Christmas by announcing plans to recognise pilots’ unions for the first time in its 32-year history and is talking with unions across Europe on formal recognition.